lesterpjy/uva_msai_vault/RL/11 - Policy Search Methods.md

 Both NPG and TRPO represent significant advances in policy optimization by addressing the fundamental question: how can we take large improvement steps while ensuring stability?

 The key insights are:

-7. Policy distances should be measured in behavior space (using KL), not parameter space
+1. Policy distances should be measured in behavior space (using KL), not parameter space
-8. Policy updates should account for parameter sensitivities and correlations
+2. Policy updates should account for parameter sensitivities and correlations
-9. Trust regions or constraints provide a principled way to determine step sizes
+3. Trust regions or constraints provide a principled way to determine step sizes

 These methods form the foundation for many modern deep reinforcement learning algorithms and have been crucial for applying RL to complex control problems.

+## Need to know

+- Advantage of covariant representation of distances?
+- Advantage of specifying constraint instead of stepsize?
+- Why do we need a constraint / penalty / stepsize?